Below are some frequently asked questions about fingerprints. If you have further questions or concerns, please contact Human Resources.

 Why do we require fingerprint record checks?

 Fingerprint-based background checks help to safeguard our children and strengthen public confidence in the integrity of education.
 Fingerprint record checks are just one part of the rigorous process by which we select teaching, administrative, support and technical staff.

 Who do we fingerprint?

 Any individual who will have regular, unsupervised access to children.
-Anyone seeking certified or classified employment in Bethel School District No. 403.
+Anyone seeking certified or classified employment in Bethel School District (BSD).
 Anyone working as a contractual employee for another agency contracted with BSD where the individual will have unsupervised access to children.

 What does a fingerprint record check cost?
 Do I pay?
 And, how do I pay?

 The fingerprint background check is $43.00, plus a processing fee.
 More information is available here.

 The WSP and FBI process ALL fingerprints, including cards submitted by law enforcement agencies for criminal investigations.
 Neither BSD nor The Office of Superintendent of Public Instruction (OSPI) have any control over the length of time it takes to process fingerprints, as the Washington State Patrol and Federal Bureau of Investigation are separate agencies.

 One year from the clearance date we receive from the Federal Bureau of Investigation (FBI).
 You will not need to be reprinted unless there is a break in employment.